simonw/datasette/docs/settings.rst

 * ``*.db`` - SQLite database files that will be served by Datasette
 * ``metadata.json`` - :ref:`metadata` for those databases - ``metadata.yaml`` or ``metadata.yml`` can be used as well
-* ``inspect-data.json`` - the result of running ``datasette inspect`` - any database files listed here will be treated as immutable, so they should not be changed while Datasette is running
+* ``inspect-data.json`` - the result of running ``datasette inspect *.db --inspect-file=inspect-data.json`` from the configuration directory - any database files listed here will be treated as immutable, so they should not be changed while Datasette is running
 * ``settings.json`` - settings that would normally be passed using ``--setting`` - here they should be stored as a JSON object of key/value pairs
 * ``templates/`` - a directory containing :ref:`customization_custom_templates`
 * ``plugins/`` - a directory containing plugins, see :ref:`writing_plugins_one_off`